Government of Colombia: Subdivisions

 Colombia is principally divided into 32 departments and one capital district.
 There are four other cities (Cartagena, Barranquilla, Santa Marta, and Buenaventura) which also have district status due to their national importance but remain within a department.

 Departments

-Each department has a governor and department assembly and are granted limited autonomy.
+Each department has a governor and department assembly and is granted limited autonomy.
 Departments are primarily composed of municipalities, of which there are 1123 in Colombia, each with a mayor and municipal council.
 Each department has its own department capital.

 The most recent changes to departments were made in the 1991 constitution, which created the modern departments of Amazonas, Arauca, Casanare, Guainía, Guaviare, Putumayo, San Andrés y Providencia, Vapués, and Vichada that were previously a part of the "National Territory".

 Capital District

 The capital city of Bogotá has the same administrative status as a department.
 It is governed by the Superior Mayor of Bogotá and Bogotá City Council.
-The council is the supreme authority of the district, autonomous in administrative, budgetary and financial matters.
-While Bogotá is outside of Cundinamarca Department, it is the department's official capital.
+The council is the supreme authority of the district, autonomous in administrative, budgetary, and financial matters.
+While Bogotá is outside of the Cundinamarca Department, it is the department's official capital.